reijjo/reijjo/README.md

 **About me**
 * Student at [Hive Helsinki](http://www.hive.fi), a 42-coding school in Helsinki, Finland. 🇫🇮
-* Currently focusing on full-stack web development using React, Node.js *
+* Currently focusing on full-stack web development using React, Node.js, Express